Huaoe/WorkspaceToken/instructions.md

 ## 1. Product Overview
 ### 1.1 Purpose
 Develop a decentralized marketplace for tokenizing and trading real estate assets using blockchain technology, enabling fractional ownership through ERC20 tokens.
+There is 3 personnas :
+Property Owner : submit a form with realEsate description, picture to fiducie approval Investor : Buy tokens emit by Fiducie
+Fiducie : Validate and Emit ERC20 for each submitted property and yield revenue shares to investor using EURC (circle)

 ## 2. Key Features
 ### 2.1 Property Tokenization
+- Each property is put on market and Asign a price per token and yeald by Fiducie
+- Whitelist only users by Fiducie
 - Convert real estate assets into ERC20 tokens
 - Enable fractional ownership
-- Provide transparent ownership tracking KYC
+- Provide transparent ownership tracking KYC (second time)
 - Implement secure token transfer mechanisms

-Each property is put on market and Asign a price per token and yeald Whitelist only users

 ### 2.2 Marketplace Functionality
+- Property owner can submit a form about the real esate property
 - List tokenized properties
 - Enable buying/selling of property tokens
 - Real-time valuation tracking
 - Comprehensive property details and documentation
-- whitelisting
+- Whitelisting

 ## 3. Technical Architecture
 ### 3.1 Technology Stack